-Prospective subgrantees must submit certification to the UBC that they are technically qualified to complete and operate the Project.
+At the time of formal application, prospective subgrantees must submit certification to the UBC that they are technically qualified to complete and operate the Project.
 Documentation to be provided by the prospective subgrantee includes, but is not limited to, the following:

 - Project plan description that clearly identifies the steps (including but not limited to planning, design, implementation and operation) of the capital investment schedule.
-Project planning should include at a minimum: - o Network design - Diagram - Project costs - Build-out timeline and milestones for project implementation - Capital investment schedule evidencing complete build-out and the initiation of service within four years of the date on which the entity receives the subgrant - Attestation that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.
+Project planning should include at a minimum: - Network design - Diagram - Project costs - Build-out timeline and milestones for project implementation - Capital investment schedule evidencing complete build-out and the initiation of service within four years of the date on which the entity receives the subgrant - Attestation that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.